 Those who closely monitor automobile market trends may agree that the industry’s future appears to be headed in an electric path.
 However, when delving deep into the e-mobility business, one can witness a tremendous movement toward a pro-electric stance.
 Most of which comes from the most prominent industry players and governmental units.

+In fact, EV100, a global initiative led by the global non-profit, Climate Group, aims to make electric vehicle’s the new normal by 2030.
 Thus, the transition to electric vehicles (EVs) is now inevitable.
 Businesses and government agencies can reap significant environmental, financial, reputational, and operational benefits by adopting this technology sooner rather than later.

 Luiz Munhoz, MD MiX Brazil, shares his insights about the current state in the EV sector to determine the optimal time to transition your fleet to EVs in the context of challenges and advantages to doing so.